 - For the first half hour of The Blob remake, we follow the character Paul.
 He gets killed early on and is never mentioned again.

-- In Children of Men, Julianne Moore is the second-billed actress after the star Clive Owen (possibly misleading some viewers into thinking she is the last pregant woman who Theo has to escort to safety).
+- In Children of Men, Julianne Moore is the second-billed actress after the star Clive Owen (possibly misleading some viewers into thinking she is the last pregnant woman whom Theo has to escort to safety).
 She gets introduced early on, and being Theo's ex-wife, starts setting up a sub-plot about the two of them reconnecting their lost love.
-Then they try to drive a young girl out of the country and Julian gets shot through the throat.
+Then they try to drive a young girl out of the country and Julianne gets shot through the throat.
 All this happens in the first 20 minutes, and the rest of the film is centered around Theo helping said young girl after discovering she is pregnant.

 - Cole Hauser seems to have made a habit of getting parts that involve this:

 - In Pitch Black, Hauser plays Johns, a bounty hunter who is escorting Riddick (Vin Diesel), and seems to be the main character alongside Carolyn (Radha Mitchell).
 Then, less than halfway through the film, Riddick fakes out Johns and lets him get eaten by some of the local predators, who messily chomp down on him while Riddick watches.

 - In A Good Day To Die Hard, Hauser appears in one scene as a CIA handler who briefs Jack and John on the current situation in the area, just before he gets shot in the head by an enemy sniper.

 - In Olympus Has Fallen, Hauser plays Roma, a Secret Service agent who manages to make a Title Drop to other agents in the nearby area just before getting killed by a terrorist.